TO: University Faculty

 … Faculty members cannot administer an examination during the last five days classes are in session in lieu of a final examination, but must instead postpone such an examination to be administered according to the final examination schedule.

-In order to avoid conflicts with final examinations, it is most helpful to list the time of the final for your course in the syllabus and to provide students with the link to the schedule so they are on notice to plan ahead.
-(See exam schedule at https://web.uri.edu/enrollment/academic-calendars/)
+In order to avoid conflicts with final examinations, it is helpful to list the time of the final for your course in the syllabus and to provide students with the link to the schedule so they can plan ahead.
+(See exam schedule at http://web.uri.edu/enrollment/academic-calendars/)

-With regard to academic honesty, understanding the culture of source management and attribution in academe is a process of learning and relearning, with increasing complexity over time.
+Academic Honesty – Understanding the culture of source management and attribution in academe is a process of learning and relearning, with increasing complexity over time.
 Our goal is to better distinguish between intentional plagiarism or cheating, and making mistakes.
-URI’s Student Handbook (https://web.uri.edu/studentconduct/student-handbook/) provides guidelines concerning academic honesty in this regard.
+URI’s Student Handbook (http://web.uri.edu/studentconduct/student-handbook/) provides guidelines concerning academic honesty in this regard.
 Additional assistance is available at the Writing Center and the Academic Enhancement Center.
 It may be useful to add a statement in your syllabi using the following language:

 Students are expected to be honest in all academic work.
 A student’s name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student’s own independent thought and study.
 Work should be stated in the student’s own words, properly attributed to its source.
 Students have an obligation to know how to quote, paraphrase, summarize, cite and reference the work of others with integrity.
 The following are examples of academic dishonesty.

 - Using material, directly or paraphrasing, from published sources (print or electronic) without appropriate citation

 - Claiming disproportionate credit for work not done independently